MolSSI-Education/python-package-best-practices/README.md

 To contribute to this lesson, fork this repository and make changes on your local clone.
 Once you have changes you would like incorporated, create a pull request, and we will review your contributions.

 All edits to lessons should be done under `_episodes` in the appropriate markdown file.
 We use [Sphinx] with a variation of the [PyData Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/index.html) and [MyST parser](https://myst-parser.readthedocs.io/en/latest/) for lessons.
 There are custom admonitions for overviews, key points, and exercises.
-You can see examples of custom admonitions on
+You can see examples of custom admonitions in the lesson files.

 [cookiecutter]: https://github.com/MolSSI/cookiecutter-cms